saltukalakus/saltukalakus/README.md

 ## Hi there 👋

-This is Saltuk.
 Thank you for coming by.
 Are you interested in Blockchain, Identity and Access management, programming in Rust or JavaScript?
 Awesome, we have something in common 🔭

 Send me a connection request on [LinkedIn](https://uk.linkedin.com/in/saltukalakus) and we can chat.